Diversity, equity, and inclusion

 Mercy Corps is committed to listening, learning, and taking action.
 You can read more about Mercy Corps’ vision for racial and ethnic diversity for our global leadership team here.

-In 2021, Mercy Corps’ Board of Directors agreed the following diversity goals, to be achieved by 2023:
+In 2021, Mercy Corps’ Board of Directors agreed the following diversity goals:

 - 50% of Board members identify as female or non-binary.